-AI Superpowers: China, Silicon Valley, and the New World Order by Kai-Fu Lee – Book is about incredible progress in AI in China.
+AI Superpowers: China, Silicon Valley, and the New World Order by Kai-Fu Lee – A book about the incredible progress in AI in China.

-Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow by Aurélien Géron – Do you know how to code and would you like to start with some experiments?
-This book is not only about one of the most popular programming framework TensorFlow but also about modern techniques in machine learning and neural networks.
-You will code your first image recognition model and learn how to preprocess and analyze text.
+Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow by Aurélien Géron – Do you know how to code and would you like to start with some experiments?
+This book is not only about one of the most popular programming frameworks (TensorFlow) but also about modern techniques in machine learning and neural networks.
+You will code your first image recognition model and learn how to pre-process and analyze text.

 Deep Learning for Coders with fastai and PyTorch by Jeremy Howard and Sylvain Gugger – Another great book for coders.
 Code examples are in the PyTorch framework.
 Jeremy Howard is a famous researcher and developer in the AI community.
 His fastai project helps millions of people to get into deep learning.

+There are many more interesting books oriented for software developers like Deep Learning with Python by François Chollet.
 Looking for more hardcore books with math equations?
 Then try Deep Learning by MIT Press.
 Are you interested in classic approaches, then many university students will remember preparing for exams with Artificial Intelligence: A Modern Approach by Stuart Russell and Peter Norvig or the Bishop’s Pattern Recognition and Machine Learning.
-(These two are a bit advanced and many topics are for a master or even Ph.D. level).
+(These two are a bit advanced and many topics are for a master or even PhD level.)

 MIT Technology Review is a great magazine with the latest news and trends in technology and future innovations.
 The magazine covers also other interesting topics as biotechnology, blockchain, space, climate change, and more.
 There is a print or digital access option for you.